Cancellation and Transfer Policy

-SAS requires a full credit card or cash/check payment to hold your reservation.
-Cancellations within 1 week of the course start date will not be refunded and cannot be transferred.
-If you would like to transfer course dates 1 to 3 weeks prior to your original course start date, there will be a $100 transfer fee and no refund for cancellation.
-A date transfer more than 3 weeks before your original course start date can be done at no extra cost.
-Cancellations more than 3 weeks before your original course start date may receive a 50% refund.
+SAS requires payment in full to hold your reservation.
+Cancellations within one week of the course start date will not be refunded and cannot be transferred.
+If you would like to transfer course a one to three weeks prior to your original course start date, there will be a $100 transfer fee and no refund for cancellation.
+A transfer more than three weeks before your original course start date can be done at no extra cost.
+Cancellations more than three weeks before your original course start date may receive a 50% refund.
 Unfortunately, we cannot give refunds, rain checks or cancellations if passes are closed.
 Please communicate with our office for extenuating circumstances.

 RECREATIONAL LEVEL 1 AVALANCHE COURSE